Headstones vs. Monuments vs. Markers vs. Urns: A Comprehensive Guide

 They are also a great choice for those searching for low maintenance and on a tight budget.
 To honor the departed, a vast array of gravestone marker designs online are available in various sizes, styles, and materials.

-What are Urns?
+What Are Urns?

 Urns are the preferred means of storing the ashes if your loved one requested cremation as their last will and testament.
 The urn is a beautiful ornament that keeps the ashes secure, whether you plan to scatter them elsewhere or preserve them as a remembrance for your loved one.
 Naturally, urns for graves come in a wide variety of styles, memorial urns, including traditional urns, biodegradable urns, keepsake urns, and more.
 It is advised to pick something that best fits the personality of the individual and their desires.